lefpa/hello-world/README.md

 Hi,ad

-Im a 19 years old student from Munich(Germany) im learning python and c in my spear time im learning python and c. i want ot get used to gitub to improf my Coding-skills.
+Im a 21 years old mechatronics student from Munich(Germany) in my spare time im learning python and c. i want ot get used to gitub to improv my Coding-skills.